 -

-Table of contents (optional): Add a Table of Contents to help organize your newsletter by providing a clear outline of the sections.
+Table of contents (optional): Add a Table of Contents to help organize your edition by providing a clear outline of the sections.

 -

-Sections: Use sections to create different parts of your newsletter and can have multiple contributors.
+Sections: Use sections to create different parts of your edition and these can have multiple contributors.
+Contributors' names and avatars will appear on these sections.

 Use sections to organize the content

-Reorder sections by using the arrow controls, or select Delete section to remove that section from your newsletter.
-Deleted sections are available in the Deleted sections area of the newsletter editing view.
+Reorder sections by using the arrow controls, or select Delete section to remove that section from your edition.
+Deleted sections are available in the Deleted sections toggle near the top of the editor.
 Select Restore section to re-add a section.

 Add a Table of Contents

-You can add a table of content to help organize your newsletter by providing a clear outline of the sections.
+You can add a table of content to help organize your edition by providing a clear outline of the sections.

 -

-From your newsletter, select Table of Contents located at the top right corner of any section of your newsletter.
+Select Table of Contents located at the top right corner of any section of your edition.

 -

-Edit the labels and links for the sections in the table of contents by navigating to the Table of Contents section at the top of the newsletter.
-Readers can easily navigate to the content they are most interested in by select the links in the table of contents.
+Edit the labels and links for the sections in the table of contents by navigating to the Table of Contents section at the top of the edition.
+Readers can easily navigate to the content they are most interested in by selecting the links in the table of contents.

 Add images and components

 You can insert or manage the formatting of your content via the ribbon.
-Insert components, tables, and emojis to help create an organized and rich newsletter.
+Insert components, tables, and emojis to help create an organized and rich edition.

 When editing text, formatting commands are available under the Format Text tab.